MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition

-Fig.\ref{fig:vis} shows the attention visualization of our MA-CLIP on SSv2-Small in the 5-way 1-shot setting.
-Corresponding to the original RGB images (left), the attention maps of the unimodal full fine-tuning model using CLIP pre-trained weights (middle), which we have mentioned in Sec.\ref{SM} are compared to the attention maps with our MA-CLIP (right).
-As shown in Fig.\ref{fig:vis}, the attention maps generated by MA-CLIP focus more on action-related objects and reduce attention to the background and unrelated objects.
-These observations provide empirical evidence of the effectiveness of our MA-CLIP in enhancing semantic and spatiotemporal representation.
+Fig.~\ref{fig:vis} shows the attention visualization of our MA-FSAR in the SSv2-Small 5-way 1-shot task.
+Corresponding to the original RGB images (left), the attention maps of the unimodal full fine-tuning model using CLIP pre-trained weights (middle), which we have mentioned in Sec.~\ref{SM} are compared to the attention maps with our MA-FSAR (right).
+As illustrated in Figure ~\ref{fig:vis}, the attention maps generated by MA-FSAR prioritize action-related objects and reduce attention to the background and unrelated objects.
+These observations substantiate the empirical evidence of the efficacy of our MA-FSAR in enhancing semantic and spatiotemporal representation.